-Going into a role already equipped with hands-on experience in a variety of data tools and languages will help you manage data and provide solutions faster.
+Going into a role already equipped with hands-on experience in a variety of data tools and languages will help you showcase your competencies as a data scientist by managing data and providing business solutions faster.
 As a result, you will be able to provide strong recommendations on how to best handle an organisation’s dataset.

 5. Gives you the skills to keep learning and stay relevant

 The technologies used by data scientists continue to evolve at a rapid pace and as a result, even if you have a good understanding of a technique right now, in a couple of years it may be out of date.
 To stay current in the field, you need to be able to continually self-educate and know what areas to focus on.

 Gaining practical and foundational knowledge under expert guidance will help you pinpoint what data trends to follow and what skill gaps you may need to fill in the future.

 Having this ability will make you a great asset to any organisation because it means no matter what the climate, you will constantly be adapting and able to:

 - improve data security and customer experience.